ntoscano01/ntoscano01/README.md

 * Provided consultation for dentation operations
 * Provided geospatial analysis and automated geospatial analysis products in support of military operations
 * Developed processing, exploitation, and dissemination support package for UAV operations
-* Modeled networks and activities to understand suitability and pattern of life.
+* Modeled networks and activities to understand suitability and pattern of life

+## Work Study – Fairmont State University, WV
+* Worked in accounts receivables/account payable.
+Assisted with billing collections and payments.
+* Worked in mail room and copy center.
+Managed all inbound and outbound mail.
+* Worked at physcial plant.
+Conducted invetories and assisted with campus supply management
+* Developed excel workbooks to automated quarterly and annual reports at the business office

 ## Eduction: